sackn/diffeq/README.md

 # Introduction

 Welcome to my online textboook.
-I wrote this textbook over the summer of 2023 as a rising highshool senior.
-I wanted to explore higher matheamatics and thought it would be cool if I kept a little online website with all of the stuff I learned.
-That led me to creating this online textbook.
-The online textbook includes content from Calculus 2, Caclulus 3, Differential equations, and more.
-Everything is "hand-written" by me and no writing is AI-generated.
-Majority of sections include thoughtful writing along with worked examples.
-For most the sections they also include practice problems at the end.
-For each practice problems I provide a solution which is either an image of my pen and paper work or full solution written in laTex.
+I wrote this textbook over the summer of 2023 as a rising high school senior.
+I wanted to explore higher mathematics and thought it would be cool if I kept a little online website with all of the stuff I learned.
+That led me to create this online textbook.
+The online textbook includes content from Calculus 2, Caclulus 3, Differential Equations, and more.
+Everything is "hand-written" by me, and no writing is AI-generated.
+The majority of sections include thoughtful writing along with worked examples.
+For most of the sections, they also include practice problems at the end.
+For each practice problem, I provide a solution, which is either an image of my pen and paper work or a full solution written in LaTex.

-The textbook is far from complete and you may notice that some sections listed below aren't completley finished, however I will try my best to work on them.
-If you have notice any issues feel free whether that be about a typo (historically there have been a lot of laTex errors) or an incorrect solution feel free to make a pull request and I will work to fix it.
+The textbook is far from complete, and you may notice that some sections listed below aren't completely finished.
+However,  I will try my best to work on them.
+If you have noticed any issues, feel free to make a pull request, and I will work to fix them.

-I hope some of my knowledge can do you well and enjoy the textbook!
+I hope some of my knowledge can do you well and that you enjoy the textbook!

 # Table Contents (Sections Grouped by Class)